The Package (1989 film): Production notes

-Although the story takes place in Germany, Washington, D.C., Arlington, Virginia, and Chicago, the film was shot entirely in Chicago and at the Soviet War Memorial in Tiergarten, Berlin.
+Although the story takes place in West Germany, Washington, D.C., Arlington, Virginia, and ends with numerous Chicago settings, the closing credits reveal the film was shot entirely in Chicago and other Illinois locations, with the exception of the opening credits sequence filmed at the Soviet War Memorial in Tiergarten of the West German territory of West Berlin.

 Reception

+Critical response

-The Package holds a 65% rating on Rotten Tomatoes, based on 17 reviews.
+The Package holds a 68% rating on Rotten Tomatoes, based on 19 reviews.

 Roger Ebert awarded the film three stars out of four, calling it "smarter than most thrillers".

-Home video

-The film was first released on VHS in 1989.
-It was released on DVD on January 18, 2000.
+Box office

+In the United States and Canada, The Package grossed $10.6 million at the box office, a net loss against its budget of $16 million.